sofiamay/apartmentFinder/README.md

-# Apartment Finder
+# House Hunter

 A coding challenge for OneRent.
-Uses React/Redux and consumes OneRent's API.'
+Uses React/Redux and consumes OneRent's API.